2024 | Volume 25 | Issue 5

 Vice president perspective

-The passing of the constitutional updates is testament to the power of collaboration and what can be achieved when stakeholders from across our network come together for a common purpose.
-What is heartening to see is the unity of feeling that a strong College is a benefit to all.
+The adoption of these constitutional updates is a testament to the power of collaboration.
+It demonstrates what can be achieved when stakeholders across our network unite for a shared purpose.
+A strong College benefits all of us – members, patients, and the broader healthcare community.

 Thank you to everyone who supported this initiative.